 Randy L. Allen is a senior lecturer of management, and consultant in residence.
 She is also an emeritus member of Johnson's Advisory Council.
-She is the advisor to the consulting club and serves on the board of Advisors for BR Consulting.
+She is the advisor to the consulting club and is the board of Advisors for BR Consulting.
 She is a frequent contributor to the press on retail issues.

 She currently teaches a management practicum course, in which students work with Fortune 500 companies on projects during the fall semester.
 She also teaches one of the international study trips to the Middle East and a Management Consulting Essentials class for non-Johnson students.
 She focuses her teaching on the marketing, global, technology and strategy discipline.